PharmRJ/prplx/pharmrjSite/content/posts/ear.md

 <a href="https://www.medisave.co.uk/products/kawe-piccolight-fibre-optic-led-otoscope-black" target="_blank"> **KaWe Piccoloight Fibre Optic**</a>
 [![KaWe Piccoloight Fibre Optic](https://www.medisave.co.uk/cdn/shop/products/img_6921.jpg?v=1680581294&width=336)](https://www.medisave.co.uk/products/kawe-piccolight-fibre-optic-led-otoscope-black)

 This is one of the "traditional" brands of Otoscope that you will commonly find in GP surgeries up and down the land and can be found for around £100, I would suggest the Fibre Optic version over as this presents a "ring" of light, rather than direct illumination via a bulb.
 Like other pieces of medical equipment some clinicians will have their preferred brands, which they will swear is "the best".
-Other common examples include, <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Keeler" target="_blank"> **Keeler**</a>, <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Welch+Allyn" target="_blank"> **Welch Allyn**</a>, <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Riester" target="_blank"> **Riester**</a>, & <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Heine" target="_blank"> **Heine**</a> although stocks are currently limited on many of the major suppliers.
+Other common examples include, <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Keeler" target="_blank"> **Keeler**</a>, <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Welch+Allyn" target="_blank"> **Welch Allyn**</a>, <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Riester" target="_blank"> **Riester**</a>, & <a href="https://www.medisave.co.uk/collections/otoscopes?sort_by=price-ascending&filter.p.vendor=Heine" target="_blank"> **Heine**</a> although stocks are currently limited on many of the major suppliers, probably due to the demand of 10,000 pharmacies needing one!

+### Final Thoughts

+Whichever of the options above you chose, the way you will get competent with using the Otoscope its lots of practice,